Skip to main content

 April 22, 2021

 A local Congressman is joining an effort among lawmakers in Washington to promote policies that strengthen capital markets and support a growing, dynamic economy.
 Bryan Steil of Janesville says the "Investing in Innovation Initiative" will act as a think-tank to come up with legislation to more fairly inspire investment.
+Steil says current investment favors companies with access to big banks like those in New York.
+The Republican says he wants to support businesses in small town American have similar opportunity.

 Image